qaul/qaul.net/docs/qaul/rust/debian-package.md

 # Build a Debian Installer of the qauld Deamon

-Build a Debian installer on Linux of `qauld`, the qaul server daemon
+Build a Debian installer on Linux of `qauld`, the qaul daemon

 ## Install Requirements